zentyal/zentyal/docs/en/user/filesharing.rst

 eBox uses **Samba** SMB/CIFS implementation for Linux as a file server and *Windows* operative system authentication.

-The file sharing services are active when the 'File sharing' module is active, regardless whether you are using eBox as **PCD** or not.
+The file sharing services are active when the **File sharing** module is active, regardless whether you are using eBox as :guilabel:`PDC` or not.

-The file sharing in eBox is
-integrated with the users and groups.
+The file sharing in eBox is integrated with the users and groups.
 As a result, each user will have a personal directory and each group can have a shared directory for all its users.

 The personal directory for the user is automatically shared and can only be accessed  by the user.